-The music of Otherways and Free Space: Life Amid the Artefacts (2011)
+The music of Otherways and Free Space unfurls throughout Life Among the Artefacts

 Here, in as rapid a succession as the quantum energy of each musician will allow, the music rapidly reintegrates ideas with raw emotion.
 While this appears formless, once again, the nude powers of the works appear to follow a schematic that is like Dadaist sculpturesmolten and mobile.
 The high point is "Unarmoured," in which philosophy appears to drive Hauge and his ensemble's ideation.
 This is as close to the elasticity of pure jazz as this music can possibly get.
 Hauge describes it as occasions when defenses are lowered and the sound that emerges makes lives worth living.
 In a "flat-lining" sort of way, without being too bloody-minded about it, this music unwinds with the power of being on the edge of mortality with no safety net; a high wire act where the performer is left completely at the mercy of that point where his instrument and his ideas collide.